 3. Get creative with leftovers, use what you already have.

 Not every meal has to be beautiful and perfect.
 Sometimes you just have to get creative with the ingredients you have on hand and improvise.
 Ronna Welsh, chef and author of the cookbook, The Nimble Cook, and I talk about this on my podcast.
 She has some amazing ideas when it comes to getting creative with items you already have on hand in your kitchen and how to reduce food waste.
-You can check out our conversation here.
+You can check out our conversation “How to Make the Most of Your Ingredients.”
 Plus, her cookbook is full of amazing recipes.

 4. Don’t take “use by” dates on packages so literally.